wowissu/angular-scroll-watch/README.md

             //default scrollElement is window
             //default scope is $rootScope

-        // also define it by youself
+        // also define it by yourself
         var myWatch = new ScrollWatch('#scrollElement', $scope);
     };
 ```